happydpc/Equinox/README.md

 # Equinox
 [![Apache License](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-Data analysis and visualisation software.
-It is the desktop application client of the fatigue-data-analysis platform.
-Fatigue-data-analysis platform aims at creating a digital fatigue representation of the structure.
-This project contains the prototype desktop client application of the platform, named as Equinox.
+Data analysis and visualisation application for fatigue-digital-twin platform.
+It is the desktop client of the fatigue-digital-twin platform.
+Fatigue-digital-twin platform aims at creating a digital fatigue representation of an engineering structure.
+This project contains the prototype desktop client of the platform, named as Equinox.
 The application has the following major capabilities,
 - Parameterized fatigue spectrum analysis,
 - 2D & 3D data visualization,
 - Search engine for central digital-twin database,